 The goal of this project is to develop a laser head for 3D printing or PCB manufacturing which uses a rotating prism and is easy to assemble.
 Cyanotype paper is currently used as it can be developed with water.
 The current electronics provide the possibility to cut a PCB with a spindle.

 wavelength: 405 nm

-- rotation frequency: up to 21000 RPM, current 2400 RPM
+rotation frequency: up to 21000 RPM, current 2400 RPM

-- line speed: up to 34 meters per min @ 21000 RPM
+line speed: up to 34 meters per second @ 21000 RPM

-- spot size FWHM: circular, 25 micrometers diameter
+spot size FWHM: circular, 25 micrometers diameter

-- cross scanner error: 40 micrometers (error orthogonal to scan line)
+cross scanner error: 40 micrometers (error orthogonal to scan line)

 Firestarter cape (laser driver, 3x TMC2130 stepper drivers, PWM spindle and fan control)

 An image can be uploaded to the scanner and exposed on a substrate.

 An exposure result on cyanotype paper is shown below.
 Resolution looks to be around 100 microns.
 Stitching still needs to be fixed, results in white lanes.
 The idea is that through holes are made with a spindle.
 There is a project on Hackaday where a PCB is cut with an EDM.